 Please request a Gautrain Card Statement here.

-Trains depart at 10 minute intervals during peak times and at 20 minute intervals during off-peak times.
-On weekends and Public Holidays trains depart at 30 minute intervals.
+Trains depart at 10-minute intervals during peak times and at 20 - minute intervals during off-peak times.
+On weekends and public holidays, trains on the North-South and East-West lines operate at 20-minute intervals between 09h00 - 16h00 and 30-minute intervals between 05h30 - 09h00 and between 16h00 - 20h30.
 To view detailed schedules please visit this page.
 Scheduled departure times may also be accessed by downloading the Gautrain app, free of charge.

 Gautrain currently offers two distinct train services: an Airport Service linking Sandton and Marlboro to the OR Tambo International Airport and a Commuter Service linking Rhodesfield, Marlboro, and Sandton (east-west link) and Park, Rosebank, Sandton, Midrand, Centurion, Pretoria Central and Hatfield (north-south link)